hayden-664/ryt-bank-payment-transfer-module/README.md

 7. Click on run on the top left (play button)

+## Design decisions
+1. I followed the style (font, color, border radius) of Ryt Bank by referring to the app and website.
+2. Created primary button (primary bg color) and secondary buttons (white bg color with primary border color) based on Ryt Bank's design.
+3. Heading to follow same the same font size as Ryt Bank's app

 ## Challenges faced

 1. When testing on mobile device, there is a visible rounded corners when navigating between different screens.
 It looks fine my XCode simulator.